Mrs Santa: FFS, why did you let him go?

-Elf: Um… Not sure he really thought things through.
+Elf: Um… Not sure he’s really thought things through.

 Mrs Santa: Damn right.
-You do realise that Kent is the epicentre of the mutant Covid strain the UK government’s let run riot?
+You do realise that Kent is the epicentre of the mutant Covid strain they’ve let run riot?
 That there have been nearly 80,000 deaths on Plague Island already?
 That Santa is a corpulent, wheezy old man in the very highest risk category?
 What do you reckon his odds are right now?

 Elf: *miserable silence*